v1r7u/cloud_computing_course/homeworks/08_pricing.md

 Document in project git-repository with

-- estimated target price for 1.000 HTTP function invocation per monthö
+- estimated target price for 1.000 HTTP function invocation per month
 - expected price for 100.000 and 10.000.000 invocations
 - conclusion:
     - what is the most expensive part of the project,